department-of-veterans-affairs/va.gov-team/products/health-care/checkin/product/Initiatives/Phase 2.md

 #### Overview

- *This is the first iteration of the Check-in product since completion of the MVP, which is reimagining the ecosystem that allows a Veteran to check-in for a medical appointment.
-Specifically, based on uasability feedback from both Veterans and VA staffmembers, this iteration will incorporate the following elements to the Check-in product:*
+ *The following informaiton provided will cover the secong iteration of the Check-in product since completion of the MVP, which is reimagining the ecosystem that allows a Veteran to check-in for a healthcare appointment.
+Specifically, based on uasability feedback from both Veterans and VA staffmembers, this iteration will incorporate the following features with the Check-in product:*

-- the addition of last name and last 4 of SSN as identity verification data points.*
+- the addition of using Last 4 of SSN and Last Name as identity verification data points.*
 - the ability for Veterans to check-in if they have multiple appointments in one day.*
     - showing a check-in status for each appointment.*

+*Veterans wanted a more secure approach to validating idenitity rather than just a phone number that the Check-in MVP product uses.
+Veterans also specifically called out using Last 4 of SSN and Last Name because these data points are commonly used when checking in.
+This was also confirmed from a staff facing perspective by observing these two data points being used for check-in when completed with a staff member.*

 </details>

 ---